JhoanaEspana/JhoanaEspana/README.md

 ## 🙋 About Me

-- 👀 I’m interested in web design and development
+- 👀 I’m interested in learning and evolving as a frontend programmer
-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning React and Vue
 - 💞️ I’m looking to collaborate on some proyect about JavaScript and React
 - ⚡ **[My Portfolio](https://www.behance.net/JhoEspana)**
 - 📫 If you need some information about me, write me www.behance.net/JhoEspana